The Trans-Siberian Railway (Rossiya 001/002)

 The Journey

-Navigate from Moscow Yaroslavsky Station to Vladivostok Railway Station across a span of 9259km.
+Navigate from Moscow Yaroslavsky Station (Москва-Ярославская) to Vladivostok Station (Владивосток) — also known as Vladivostok-Passazhirskiy across a span of 9288km.
 This is an overnight service.

 Scenery Highlights

-• Spectacular Lake Baikal shoreline approach — the deepest freshwater lake in the world
+• Spectacular Lake Baikal shoreline approach near Sludyanka-2 — the deepest (1,642 m) and oldest freshwater lake in the world, with the Barguzin and Svyatoy Nos peninsulas visible from the carriage

-• Dense pine Siberian Taiga forests stretching hundreds of kilometres
+• Dense Siberian taiga forests stretching hundreds of kilometres between Tyumen and Krasnoyarsk — one of the world's largest intact forest biomes

-• Novosibirsk — the largest city in Siberia and a major Trans-Siberian hub
+• Novosibirsk — the largest city in Siberia (1.6 million residents), Trans-Siberian cultural hub, and Akadемgorodок science-city extension

 Quick Facts